 Instead, we use a playpen area and put the mealworms there and let him hunt for them whilst allowing us to keep an eye on him.

-During the night, pygmy hedgehogs will need to exercise, as in the wild they would cover distances of several miles foraging for food.
+During the night, pet hedgehogs will need to exercise, as in the wild they would cover distances of several miles foraging for food.
 We have added a running wheel to Hynee’s cage and he loves to jump onto his wheel and then walk and walk.
 On many occasions, we have been watching television and we can hear him on his running wheel.

-It’s vitally important pygmy hedgehogs have enough heat at night otherwise there’s a risk of them going into hibernation.
-Hibernation is very dangerous for pet pygmy hedgehogs as they will starve to death as they tend to have very little fat reserves more so if they are on a low-fat diet.
+It’s vitally important pet hedgehogs have enough heat at night otherwise there’s a risk of them going into hibernation.
+Hibernation is very dangerous for pet hedgehogs as they will starve to death as they tend to have very little fat reserves more so if they are on a low-fat diet.

-One of my daughter’s friends has an older pygmy hedgehog and they have had to be extra vigilant in ensuring he doesn’t fall into hibernation.
+One of my daughter’s friends has an older hedgehog and they have had to be extra vigilant in ensuring he doesn’t fall into hibernation.

 We have a heat mat in our hedgehogs sleeping area which comes on if the cage temperature drops below 72F (22C).
 Sometimes when we are sitting watching television, we hear a clinking sound and that’s the sound of the heating pad coming on as the temperature has dropped below 72F (22C).